CorentinLabelle/Brainstorm-Tool/README.md

 ## Future Directions

-The next objectives are to:
-    (1) Work on a standalone version of this app that could easily be shared.
+The next objectives are to work on a standalone version of this app that could easily be shared.
 Using this app will only require the MATLAB Runtime (no need for a MatLab License).

-    (2) Develop new features such as adding Head Model and the Noise and Data Covariance Matrices.
+We will then develop new features such as adding Head Model and the Noise and Data Covariance Matrices.